seatable/seatable-app-template/README.md

 Configuration parameter description:
 const config = {
   APIToken: "**", // dtable api token to be added
-  server: "**", // The server URL of the dtable to which the plugin needs to be added
+  server: "**", // The server URL of the dtable to which the app needs to be added
-  workspaceID: "**", // The id value of the workspace where the dtable of the plugin needs to be added
+  workspaceID: "**", // The id value of the workspace where the dtable of the app needs to be added
-  dtableName: "**", // The name of the dtable to add the plugin to
+  dtableName: "**", // The name of the dtable to add the app to
   lang: "**" // default language type, en or zh-cn
 };
 ```

 ### 5. Add internationalization support

-#### There are two cases of plugin internationalization
+#### There are two cases of app internationalization

 1. Plugin display name internationalization
-2. Internationalization of the internal content of the plugin: The translation strings should be placed in js files and packaged with the plugin's other js source files into a final js file.
+2. Internationalization of the internal content of the app: The translation strings should be placed in js files and packaged with the app's other js source files into a final js file.

 #### Plugin display name internationalization